-The first results of testing our Financial Report Semantics and Dynamics Theory shows that the theory can sucessfully predict certain aspects of financial statements.
+The first results of testing our Financial Report Semantics and Dynamics Theory shows that the theory can sucessfully predict certain semantics and dynamics of a financial report.
 While admittedly the first rules regarding semantics and dynamics for financial statements were simple; they do indicate that the principle of defining rules for financial statement analysis and verification work.